Denbury Inc. (DEN) Shares Rise Despite Market Challenges - News Heater

-The stock of Denbury Inc. (NYSE: DEN) has increased by 3.62 when compared to last closing price of 94.18.Despite this, the company has seen a gain of 4.45% in its stock price over the last five trading days.
+Denbury Inc. (NYSE: DEN)’s stock price has soared by 0.99 in relation to previous closing price of 97.27.
+Nevertheless, the company has seen a gain of 4.30% in its stock price over the last five trading days.
 MarketBeat reported 2023-08-24 that Oil prices have swung from over $100 per barrel to under $80 per barrel in a year.
 Indeed, some portfolios need to be optimally built to cushion such swings and what effects these have on the economy.

 Is It Worth Investing in Denbury Inc. (NYSE: DEN) Right Now?

-Denbury Inc. (NYSE: DEN) has a higher price-to-earnings ratio of 10.89x compared to its average ratio, and the 36-month beta value for DEN is at 1.33.
-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”
+Denbury Inc. (NYSE: DEN) has a price-to-earnings ratio of 10.96x that is above its average ratio.
+Additionally, the 36-month beta value for DEN is 1.32.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023